bentoml/BentoML/docs/source/guides/grpc.rst

          host: 0.0.0.0
          port: 3001

+:raw-html:`<br />`

 ``max_concurrent_streams``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

    :bdg-info:`Definition:` Maximum number of concurrent incoming streams to allow on a HTTP2 connection.

 By default we don't set a limit cap.
-HTTP/2 connections typically has limit of :ref:`maximum concurrent streams <httpwg.org/specs/rfc7540.html#rfc.section.5.1.2>`_ on a connection at one time.
+HTTP/2 connections typically has limit of `maximum concurrent streams <httpwg.org/specs/rfc7540.html#rfc.section.5.1.2>`_ on a connection at one time.

 .. dropdown:: Some notes about fine-tuning ``max_concurrent_streams``